 Submit the form and filing fee to the Utah Department of Commerce.
 If mailing, send the form to:

 Salt Lake City, UT 84116-6705

-DBAs can’t be registered using words that are related to Olympic, university, college or any word that implies the business is state run agency or department.
-Names may also not use the terms incorporated, inc or any similar variation.
+DBAs can’t be registered using words related to Olympic, university, college, or any word that implies the business is a state run agency or department.
+Names may also not use the terms incorporated, inc, or any similar variation.
 Last, names have to be written in English.

 While registering your Trade Name will keep someone else from registering the exact same name in Utah, it does very little from someone else operating a business under that name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.

 Learn more about trademarking a business name.

 An EIN or Employer Identification Number is a unique nine-digit number that some businesses will register for through the Internal Revenue Department (IRS).
 An EIN is required for partnerships, corporations, multi-member LLCs, or any business that has employees.